 Dear dairy, while on a quest to seek the meaning of life and leaf our troubles behind, we found ourselves –...

-The south side ‘burb is known as the city’s assembly point for authentic Asian tastes, with crowds flocking to Sunnybank streets for ramen, sushi, and Korean BBQ on the daily.
-But this foodie wonder is far more than a one-trick pony.
-Sitting just next to Mt Gravatt’s Garden City shopping centre (and just so darn perf for those post-shopping cravings), it’s time to look on the Sunnybank side: these gems can’t be missed.
+The southside ‘burb is known as the city’s assembly point for authentic Asian tastes, with crowds flocking to Sunnybank streets for ramen, sushi, and Korean BBQ on the daily.

-You’ll feel like royalty when you’re sipping a cup of the high-quality brew from MajesTea, whether it be a fresh fruit tea or one of their special-teas with cheese.
-Think cheese lychee oolong, cheese watermelon green tea and cheese black grape – and even three different flavours of cream cheese topping to choose: original, sea salt and black sugar.
+You’ll feel like royalty when you’re sipping a cup of the high-quality brew from MajesTea, whether it be a fresh fruit tea or one of their bubble teas topped with cheese foam.
+Think cheese lychee oolong, cheese watermelon green tea and cheese black grape.

 The décor might be simple at this Taiwanese spot, but the menu sure isn’t, with pages and pages of noodles, stir fries and curries.
-If you can pick from the list of 211 flavoursome dishes without needing to order a few snacks of braised pork belly and deep fried won tons to help you decide,
+With 211 flavoursome dishes including sizzling Mongolian beef and seafood ho fun up for grabs, you’ll have no problem finding Taiwan for you.

 OK, sure, it’s a little embarrassing for our friends when we whisper sweet nothings to a bowl of noodles, but we just can’t ramen calm when dining at Ramen Champion.
-Saving uni students and workers who can’t be broth-ered cooking, the Sunny Park joint ladles out six ramen picks, but if you really want to challenge yourself, give the giant ramen challenge a try.
+Saving uni students and workers who can’t be broth-ered cooking, the Sunny Park joint ladles out six ramen picks.
+If you really want to challenge yourself, however, give the giant ramen challenge a try.

 Sunnybank’s personal flavour shines through in this all-day spot.
 While you’ll find plenty of café norms (smoked salmon and poached eggs, for instance) on the menu, Southside Bistro plates up a few left-field creations: and we don’t recommend missing out on the ramen burger or sizzling chocolate brownie.

 Yeaaaah, you’re gonna want to drop the tomato sauce – this isn’t your average ‘snag on a barbie’ situation.
-It doesn’t get fresher than becoming the chef of your own table at Sunny Seoul’s Korean BBQ.
-The staff heave platters of marinated meats and sides to your table for you to load onto the hot plate.
-Repeat as needed (or, in our case, until pants no longer comfortably fit).
+It doesn’t get fresher than becoming the chef of your own table at MAPO’s Korean BBQ.
+The staff heave platters of marinated meats and sides to your table, which you then load onto the hot plate.
+Repeat as needed (or, in our case, until pants no longer fit).

 Ask yourself: does it really matter if you can pronounce a restaurant’s name if your face is stuffed with pho anyway?
-Order slurp-worthy serves or beef or chicken noodle soup and prepare for a session of awkward chopstick fumbling.
+Order slurp-worthy serves of beef or chicken noodle soup and prepare for a session of awkward chopstick fumbling.
 Yep, you’ll need napkins pho sho’.
-Suddenly, having dinner plans go south doesn’t seem like a bad thing.